FrancoVazza/JULIA/README.md

 6. map_simple.jl = map  of cubic grid data with uniform resolution, written in hdf5.
 Works in serial, Necessary packages:  HDF5, FITSIO, PyPlot

+7. rotate.jl = routine to rotate 3D vector arrays (using Rotations,  CoordinateTransformations and StaticArrays)

 ROUTINES STILL UNDER DEVELOPMENT:

 a. tracers_spectra_work.jl = injection & advection of tracer particles in Enzo dataset + Fokker-Planck routines to evolve spectra of relativistic particles